Christine Maier: Biography

 Maier hosted the Swiss Economic Forum (SEF) for ten years.
 At the beginning of March 2016, Ringier announced that Christine Maier would be in charge of the "Sunday Blues" beginning in two months, taking on various tasks in its film production; coaching and designing a discussion platform for Ringier, which will be part of a new talk show.

 Personal life

 In 2003, Maier briefly fell ill with melanoma.
-She is married to, and lives separately from, the artist David Dimitri, with whom she has an adult daughter and an adult son.
+She was married until 2015 with the artist David Dimitri, with whom she has an adult daughter and an adult son.